- 1 Types of Omega fats and foods containing them

 Instead, flaxseed oil, which contains much omega 3, must go through many steps before becoming EPA or DHA, and sometimes these steps do not occur, or occur slowly if the diet is inadequate.

 Which are the best foods with omega-6 and omega-3?

 The most potent omega-6 oils are supplements of evening primrose and borage (GLA).

-The most potent omega-3 are provided by the small blue fish, cooked gently.
+The most potent omega-3 are provided by the small oily fish, cooked gently.
 Broiling, burning or frying fatty fish destroys valuable omega 3, which are EPA and DHA acids.